The grade point average is determined by dividing the total number of grade points earned by the total number of credits attempted at UW-Platteville.

 For a second and any subsequent instance of a student committing academic misconduct resulting in a grade of “F” for the course or other grade, the resulting grade shall also be permanent and included in grade point average calculations and shall be designated by a “-M” following the grade to indicate the grade resulted from academic misconduct.
 Also, following a second instance of academic misconduct resulting in a grade of “F” or other grade, the student’s first course that had a grade recorded by an “F” or other grade for academic misconduct, shall be updated to add the “-M” following that course grade.
 The Registrar is responsible for the updating of transcripts in accordance with this policy.

 The faculty member shall follow the same procedures for notifying the student and appropriate university personnel as described for an initial instance of academic misconduct.
-The procedures of UWS Chapter 17 shall apply to this policy and a specific case of academic misconduct may be assigned to the Office of the Assistant Vice Chancellor for Student Affairs as specified in UWS Chapter 14.
+The procedures of UWS Chapter 17 shall apply to this policy and a specific case of academic misconduct may be assigned to the Dean of Students as specified in UWS Chapter 14.

 Scholastic honors are the recognition given by the university to students who have achieved high grade point averages.
 Recognition for scholastic honors may be given at various times during a student’s academic program by inclusion on the Chancellor’s and Dean’s Honor Rolls.